FunPolice23/Project-Zomboid-Mod-Checker/README.md

 **Quickly check if your mods will work on the latest Project Zomboid Build 42.**

 Tired of broken mods after the big B42 update?
-This tool scans your mod (`.jar`, decompiled folder, or pure Lua) against the real game code and tells you exactly what needs fixing.
+This tool scans your mod (`.jar`, decompiled folder, or pure Lua) against the game code and tells you what needs fixing.

 ### ✨ Features
 - Full Java bytecode analysis (missing methods, fields, changed signatures)